All People of Conscience…

 The Parachinar Crisis: Who is Responsible?

 The ongoing humanitarian crisis is but a link in the long chain of atrocities and plots against the Parachinar people.
 The rogue elements within the Pakistani state institutions are directly responsible for their suffering.
 The newly elected civilian government has failed to enforce its writ so far.
-However, the solution to this humanitarian crisis is not in brutal use of force against the criminal elements.
+However, the solution to this humanitarian crisis is not in a brute use of force against the criminal elements.
 Such violence only breeds more violence.
 The solution is in controlling the hands that control these criminals.
 The rise of extremism in Pakistan is essentially a political problem and its solution is also in the political process.
 The civilian government and the establishment need to ensure the protection of basic constitutional and human rights of all citizens of Pakistan, irrespective of their color, creed, racial and ethnic affiliations.
 The criminals and those who supported them should be brought to justice, but through fair trial in the courts.
 Independent functioning of the civilian government and the justice system is crucial in this regard.

-Lastly, in any assessment or condemnation of crimes against the Parachinar people, especially in the international media, it is important to hold accountable not only the front-end Taliban forces, but also the hidden hands that created and promoted them over the years and that continue to use them to advance their political and economic interests.
+Lastly, in any assessment or condemnation of crimes against the Parachinar people, especially in the international media, it is important to hold accountable not only the front-end Taliban forces but also the hidden hands that created and promoted them over the years and that continue to use them to advance their political and economic interests.
 Focusing purely on the Taliban conceals the crucial role of the bigger powers in this game.
-These very powers can also effectively control these criminals.
+The same powers can also effectively control these criminals.
 Therefore, these powers should be the main target of international pressures.
-Merely denouncing the Taliban without denouncing the powers that originated them and for whose interests they are still working also leads to a kind of misperception in the eyes of the world that the problem is with Islam and its teachings.
-That is, it is purely a cultural issue, ‘internal’ to Islamic doctrines, without any contemporary history and without any involvement of ‘external’ factors.
-This misperception then dictates that the solution should be sought in engineering Islam to fit the Western ethnocentric standards of ‘enlightenment’ and ‘civilization’.
-Geert Wilder‘s recent documentary, “Fitna”, a hate-speech against Islam and Muslims, released widely on the internet and given coverage in all major newspapers of the world, does exactly that.
-It also should be clear from the above discussion that the Parachinar crisis is not a Sunni-Shia conflict per se.
-It is a conflict instigated by rogue elements of the Pakistani state against its citizens for shortsighted gains.
-Any simplistic characterization of this problem in “sectarian” terms erases more than it explains.